-Note for All Political Subdivisions: Accepting voters with certain disabilities:
+All Political Subdivisions: Accepting voters with certain disabilities:

-NOTE - NEW LAW: Section 63.0013, as amended by House Bill 658 (2017) provides that an election officer may accept a person with a mobility problem that substantially impairs a person's ability to ambulate who is offering to vote before accepting others offering to vote at the polling place who arrived before the person.
+An election officer may accept a person with a mobility problem that substantially impairs a person's ability to ambulate who is offering to vote before accepting others offering to vote at the polling place who arrived before the person.
 "Mobility problem that substantially impairs a person's ability to ambulate" has the meaning assigned by Section 681.001, Transportation Code.
 A person assisting an individual with a mobility problem may also, at the individual's request, be given voting order priority.
 Notice of the priority given to persons with a mobility problem that substantially impairs a person's ability to ambulate shall be posted:

-- 1) at one or more locations in each polling place where it can be read by persons waiting to vote; - 2) on the website of the Secretary of State and - 3) on each website relating to elections maintained by a county
+- 1) at one or more locations in each polling place where it can be read by persons waiting to vote; - 2) on the website of the Secretary of State; and - 3) on each website relating to elections maintained by a county.